 Treating Scapholunate Injury

-For a partial injury, Graham would be treated using a thermoplastic wrist splint and immobilised for 4-6weeks.
-Graham would be educated on only using his hand for light duties and keeping uninvolved joints moving.
+For a partial injury, the injury should be treated using a thermoplastic wrist splint and immobilised for 4-6weeks.
+The hand should only be used for light duties and keeping uninvolved joints moving.

 After splint removal, a graded range of motion exercises would be commenced.
 Specific muscles on the radial side of the wrist are targeted in a proprioceptive strengthening program to help stabilize the scaphoid and support the ligament as it heals.
 Other softer/smaller splints may be useful when returning to activity/sports.